BEMZ01/LethalCompanySaveEditor/README.md

 # LethalCompanySaveEditor

-**A simple save editor for Lethal Company, written in Python 3.11** This should work for any project that utilizes ES3 Saves with encryption, you'll need the save location and the decryption password
+**A simple save editor for Lethal Company, written in Python 3.11 for python versions higher than 3.10** This should work for any project that utilizes ES3 Saves with encryption, you'll need the save location and the decryption password

 ## Features